Standards of Satisfactory Academic Progress

 Maximum time frame evaluation appeal process

 - These students must have their academic adviser complete the Maximum Time Frame Evaluation Form.

 - Students who are only in violation of the maximum time frame standard need only have the Maximum Time Frame Evaluation form completed.

 - If a student is in violation of the Maximum Time Frame Standard, and another standard (g.p.a. or the 67 percent completion ratio) the student would be required to complete both forms and provide appropriate documentation for the Standards Appeal form.
 Note: The academic adviser’s completion of the Maximum Time Frame Evaluation Form acts as third party documentation for the Time frame portion of the violation.

 - If you are denied, there is no further appeal.

 Note: Not all appeals are granted.
 Appeals are granted based on the merit of the situation and the supporting documentation.
-The appeal process takes 7-14 days after all documents have been received.
+The appeal process takes 10 business days after all documents have been received.

 More information about the standards of satisfactory academic progress, and the appeal process: